 Much like employers, potential landlords also run background checks when renting houses.
 You may find it difficult to obtain the housing you want in case of a domestic violence conviction.

-Hire A Fearless Domestic Violence Attorney In The Houston Area
+Hire A Fearless Domestic Violence Attorney In Houston

 Where there are serious allegations, there are potentially life-changing consequences.
-What you need is an experienced trial lawyer by your side who can champion your rights in front of a jury of your peers.
+You need an experienced trial lawyer by your side who can champion your rights in front of a jury of your peers.

 An aggressive domestic and family violence attorney like J.L.
-Carpenter will review your case to develop a relentless defense strategy to defend you from domestic and family violence charges and get you the best possible outcome in your case.
+Carpenter will review your case to develop a relentless defense strategy to defend you from domestic and family violence charges and work with the goal of getting your case dismissed.
 She’s also one of the top DWI defense attorneys in Friendswood.

 Contact J.L.
 Carpenter Law today and start fighting.